OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 ## The Importance of `opkg update`

-Running opkg update, provides the most recent list of packages available from the firmware Repos as well as their respective checksums.
+Running `opkg update`, provides the most recent list of packages available from the firmware Repos as well as their respective checksums.
 The latter is to ensure the integrity and security of the package being downloaded and installed.

 To update opkg, run: